ZiadH225/Shortest-path-Game/README.md

 ## Shortest Path Game using BFS Algorithm with SFML Library (C++)

-This project implements a Shortest Path Game using the Breadth-First Search (BFS) algorithm in C++, utilizing the SFML (Simple and Fast Multimedia Library) for graphics and user interaction.
+This project implements a Shortest Path Game using the Breadth-First Search (BFS) algorithm in C++ using SFML library.

 ### Description

-The Shortest Path Game is a simple application where the user navigates a character through a maze to reach a goal while finding the shortest path.
+The Shortest Path Game is a simple application on the BFS algorithm.
 The application visualizes the maze and the character movement using SFML graphics.

 ### Need-To-Know

-- **Dynamic Maze Modification**: Follow these instructions to be able to modify your maze.
+- **Maze Modification**: Follow these instructions to be able to modify your maze.
   - **Player Position**: Left-click (mouse) + S to change the player position.
   - **End Point**: Left-click (mouse) + E to set the end point.
   - **Wall Creation**: Right-click (mouse) to add a wall cell.